-An idea for revisions to recovery material may be directed to the Literature Committee for consideration from any S-Anon member, group, or service arm.
-The Literature Committee Editors determine whether a current publication is in need of revision and/or update based on the expressed needs of our fellowship.
-For the revision, the CAL process is used from the point of assigning a Sponsoring Editor of the revision through approval by the entire Literature Committee and the BOT.
+Any S-Anon member, group, or service arm may submit requests for revisions to recovery material to the LC.
+The LC Editors determine whether a current publication is in need of revision and/or update based on the expressed needs of our fellowship.
+For the revision to proceed, the CAL process is used throughout, from the point of assigning a Sponsoring Editor to its approval by the entire LC and the BOT.

-Process for the Discontinuance of Conference-Approved Literature (CAL)A. The following criteria are required for discontinuing specific CAL pieces:
+1. The following criteria are required for discontinuing a CAL publication:

-- The material had a three to five year initial introductory period from the date of initial publication
+• Material has had a three-to-five-year initial introductory period from the date of initial publication.

-- The sales of the material reflect minimal interest by the membership
+• Sales of the material reflect minimal interest by membership.

-- The content is or will be adequately covered in other CAL material if needed.
+• Content is or will be adequately covered in other CAL material if necessary

-B. A motion is then made by the Literature Committee to the WSC to discontinue the item after determination that the criteria outlined have been fulfilled.
+2. The LC makes a motion before the WSC to discontinue the item after a determination that the criteria outlined above have been fulfilled.